DevSekai/IseLogs/README.md

 # IseLogs
 How to use IseLogs ?

+Set your webhook url in "Logo_Sv.lua" at line 1.

+Set your webhook name in "Logo_Sv.lua" at line 2.

+Set your webhook logo url in "Logo_Sv.lua" at line 3.
+-- The logo url must finish by .png or .jpg --

-You just need use this Trigger :
+After this just need use this Trigger :

 		from client side :
 		TriggerServerEvent('Ise_Logs', Color, Title, Description)